reserved space

 Quiet Mountain Tibetan Resource Guide, which aims to contribute to the awareness of Tibetan Buddhism, it's culture and clear path of compassion to the world.

 Osel Shen Phen Ling, Missoula, Montana, US, part of the Foundation for the Preservation of the Mahayana Tradition.
-This site includes a picture of His Holiness the Dalai Lama and where you can download a prayer wheel for your home page with the mantra "Om Mani Padme Hum" - Hail to the Jewel in the Lotus. [many more linked at Dharma-Haven.org]
+This site was one of the first one where I was able to see a picture of His Holiness the Dalai Lama (must have been long ago!) and where you can learn about the significance of prayer wheels [many more prayer wheels linked at Dharma-Haven.org]

 Tibet Online Resource Gathering